All of us are good at communicating, aren’t we? I mean, we all do it every single day. So, with all that practice, we must all excel at it.

 What is communication?

 “Communication” is one of those words we all use on a fairly regular basis, but do we know precisely what it means?
 The reality is there are a number of different definitions.
 For example:

 With so many different things going on when we communicate, it’s important to make sure we get it right.
-However, like any other skill, it is one that needs to be learnt (and so few of us are actively taught) and practised on a regular basis.
+Nevertheless, like any other skill, it’s one that needs to be learnt (and so few of us are actively taught) and practised on a regular basis.